Giving Students Every Advantage

 Spreading VCE studies over three years makes workloads more manageable and allows a balanced approach.
 Senior students combine their studies with a diverse Co-curricular Program of sport, arts, community and cultural activities that enable them to explore and extend their interests while developing talents that complement their studies.

 The VCE Program

-Haileybury offers four levels of VCE studies: Year 10 (Pre-VCE), VCE Units 1 and 2, VCE Units 3 and 4 and Enhancement Studies, which are approved first-year university subjects.
+Haileybury offers four levels of VCE studies: Year 10 (Pre-VCE), VCE Units 1 and 2 and VCE Units 3 and 4.
 Students select a program according to their individual needs, talents and interests.
 Our staff provide guidance to ensure that their studies match their academic readiness.

 Our NAPLAN Literacy and Numeracy results illustrate how well prepared our students are for their VCE.
 In 2016, Haileybury was Victoria’s top performing co-educational primary school and second-best performing secondary school for boys and girls.

 These results are carried into the senior years.
-In 2016, our Year 12 students achieved five maximum ATAR scores of 99.95%, and 45% of our students finished in the country’s top 10%.
+In 2017, our Year 12 students achieved three maximum ATAR scores of 99.95%, and 48% of our students finished in the country’s top 10%.